Bulk Billing Psychologist

 The cost of medical care in Australia is a concern for many families.
-The Medicare system in Australia aims to make health care more affordable and universally accessible by providing a rebate to cover, or partially cover, the cost of a range of health services.
-The rebate amount for a service is pre-determined by Medicare and dependent on several factors relating to the consumer, service and service provider.
-The term bulk-billing refers to a payment option under Medicare whereby there is no out of pocket expense to the consumer.
-Instead of billing the consumer, the provider only bills Medicare and accepts the Medicare benefit as full payment for the service.
-When you see a bulk-billing psychologist, you will not be required to pay anything for the service.
-For people with financial constraints, seeing a psychologist who bulk-bills can make ongoing appointments more viable as a long term option.
+The Medicare system in Australia aims to make health care more affordable and accessible.
+One way is by giving a rebate to cover, or partially cover, the cost of a range of health services.
+The rebate amount for a service is pre-determined by Medicare.
+It depends on several things relating to the consumer, service and service provider.
+The term bulk-billing refers to a payment option under Medicare.

+In this, there is no out of pocket expense to the consumer.
+Instead of billing the consumer, the provider only bills Medicare.
+They accept the Medicare benefit as full payment for the service.
+In other words, when you see a bulk-billing doctor, you do not have to pay anything for the service.
+For people with financial issues, seeing a doctor who bulk bills can make ongoing sessions more viable as a long term option.

-If you are registered with Medicare, you will likely be able to access a rebate for psychology services.
-To claim a rebate, you will require a Mental Health Care Plan (MHCP) from your doctor or psychiatrist.
-At present, an MHCP allows you to claim up to 20 sessions with a psychologist per calendar year.
-To start with, your doctor will refer you for up to 6 sessions at a time.
+When you are registered with Medicare, it is likely you get access to a rebate for psychology services.
+However, to claim a rebate, you will require a Mental Health Care Plan (MHCP) from your doctor.
+At present, an MHCP allows you to claim up to 20 sessions per calendar year.
+To start with, your doctor or will refer you for up to 6 at a time.
 If you require ongoing care, they can refer you for further sessions.

 Medicare rebates for a single session are $126.50 with a clinical psychologist and $86.15 with a general psychologist.
 If you claim a rebate through Medicare, you can’t claim a rebate through private health insurance.
-However, if you choose not to access an MHCP, or you run out of MHCP funded sessions, private health insurance may provide a rebate for psychology services.
-If you have private health insurance, check your extras cover or contact your provider to see what you are eligible to claim.
+However, if you choose not to access an MHCP, or you run out of MHCP funded sessions, private health insurance may provide a rebate for the services.
+If you have private health insurance, check your extras cover or contact your provider to see what you can claim.